 In that holding area, it would be useful if you could post articles which didn’t just come from the personalised news feeds.
 It would be useful if you could hold articles which you find whilst browsing the web, either on your desktop or on mobile, so you can review which posts you’re going to send out before sending them direct to your scheduler.

 You could finally be in control of curating posts to share on social media – and it could take you just 10 minutes a day.

 Start with Cronycle today

 Cronycle does exactly that.
-Cronycle provides you with a customisable news feed which takes sources you trust and filters them using key words which you provide.
+Cronycle provides you with customisable news feeds which take sources you trust and filters them using keywords which you provide.
 Cronycle then has a dedicated annotation space we call a board, where you can pin relevant articles to discuss with your team (if you like) before shipping them out to a scheduling tool.

 How to create a workflow which is optimised for social media on Cronycle in eight easy steps

-- Add Google Alerts to Cronycle – so instead of searching Google News, go to Google Alerts.
+- Add any of your Google Alerts to Cronycle.
 Type in the keywords you usually search in Google News and make sure you get the RSS feed.
 Add this to Cronycle.
 More info here.

-- Hit ‘Create New Collection’ – type in a list of keywords which you would like to be present in the articles in order for them to be relevant for your social media channels.
+- In your feeds, type in a list of keywords which you would like to be included in the content in order for them to be relevant for your social media channels.
+Other filters and sorting orders are available to help you save time.
 More on this here.